carlmontanari/nornir_ansible/.github/CONTRIBUTING.md

 Contributing
 =======

-Thanks for thinking about contributing to nornir_ansible_inventory!
+Thanks for thinking about contributing to nornir_ansible!
 Contributions are not expected, but are quite welcome.

 Contributions of all kinds are welcomed -- typos, doc updates, adding examples, bug fixes, and feature adds.